battre/autocomplete-attribute-explainer/README.md

 `address-level3` in the US or Germany, it is very uncommon that websites would ask for such fields.

+We will define a way to specify the country profile that should be used.
+E.g., the country profile to use could be defined via an attribute on the `<form>`.

 #### Advantages

 * For websites that target specific markets, developers can look up the country